DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 > The 0, 0 at the end of `oled.text('Hello World!', 0, 0)` indicates the X, Y coordinate where the message starts.

 ## Next Steps
-CPU temperature is the same as ambient room temperature, so the ESP32's internal temperature sensor can't be used to determine if the heat should be switched on or off.
-To do that, we'll need to get the temperature from a sensor that's not sitting right next to the warm CPU.
+CPU temperature is the same as ambient room temperature.
+The CPU temperature routinely runs over 100°F, so the ESP32's internal temperature sensor is no help when determining if the heat should be switched on or off.
+To do that, we'll need to get the temperature from a sensor that's not sitting right next to the hot CPU.
 The next lab shows how a commonly available DHT11 temperature and humidity sensor can be used for this task.